 John Collier senior lost his sight suddenly around 1722, and the burden of supporting the family then fell upon his wife and children.
 At the age of fourteen John was apprenticed to a weaver, but after about a year he left and became an itinerant schoolteacher.
 In 1729 he took the post of Usher at Milnrow School near Rochdale, and in 1739, the year his father died, he became headmaster.
 In 1744 he married Mary Clay.
 They had nine children, three of whom became painters.
 They lived at Milnrow until their deaths in 1786, Mary in April and John in July.
 John Collier was therefore an almost exact contemporary of Dr Johnson (1709 – 1785).

-But his most popular and enduring work was The Human Passions Delineated, first published in 1773, at the core of which is a series of 38 caricatures with accompanying verses, some of social and some of political comment.
+But his most popular and enduring work was The Human Passions Delineated, first published in 1773, at the core of which is a series of 38 etched caricatures printed two to a page with accompanying verses, some of social and some of political comment.
 An example is shown below.
-A second edition was published in 1809, and a deluxe but abbreviated edition in 1810, with the caricatures re-engraved and coloured.
-(There were two issues of this edition, both printed on Whatman paper, the first watermarked 1805/6, the second 1825.
+A second edition was published by Robert Collier, Bobbin’s grandson, in Rochdale, dated 1809 on the title-page and 1810 on the cover, and a deluxe but abridged edition in landscape format with the caricatures one to a page, re-engraved and nearly always coloured, also dated 1810.
+There were two issues of this re-engraved edition, both printed on Whatman paper, the first watermarked 1805/6, the second 1825.
 The second issue is perhaps the more common of the two.
-Apart from the watermarks, the two issues are indistinguishable.)
+Apart from the watermarks, the two issues are indistinguishable.
 There was also a lithographic facsimile of the original 1773 edition published byJohn Heywood in Manchester in at least two issues, the first of which probably appeared in 1858.

 The Works of Tim Bobbin Esq. in Prose and Verse, with a Memoir of the Author by John Corry, published in 1862, also by Heywood, is a collection of his works excluding The Passions.